-You will study a range of relevant areas including anatomy, physiology, biomechanics and understanding the impact of exercise on the body.
-The units will allow you to consider your options for further study and successful completion could lead to progression onto a sports science or sport and exercise science undergraduate degree.
+On this course you will study a range of relevant areas including anatomy, physiology, biomechanics and understanding the impact of exercise on the body.
+The units will allow you to consider your options for further study and successful completion could lead to progression ontoa sports science or sport and exercise science undergraduate degree.

 Course Content - What will I learn?

 Students will study mandatory content in a range of relevant areas including anatomy, physiology, biomechanics and understanding the impact of exercise on the body.
 They will have the opportunity to research into a relevant topic and present their findings.
 Students will selection optional units of interest which could provide underpinning skills, knowledge and understanding for their planned future programme of study such as sports injuries, coaching, promoting exercise in children and young people and the link between human physiology and nutrition.

 Following successful completion of this Diploma, students will be able to progress to university to study a range of pathways, including sports science, sports studies and physiotherapy.

 The BTEC Higher National qualifications in Sport & Exercise Science are aimed at students wanting to continue their education through applied learning.
 Higher Nationals provide a wide-ranging study of the Sport & Exercise Science sector and are designed for students who wish to pursue or advance their career in Sport & Exercise Science.
 In addition to the knowledge, understanding and skills that underpin the study of Sport & Exercise Science, Pearson BTEC Higher Nationals in Sport & Exercise Science give students experience of the breadth and depth of the sector that will prepare them for further study or training.

 Maths and English or the equivilant.
 Diagnostic tests can also be accepted